mappls-api/mappls-rest-apis/mappls-vehicle-routing-apis/get-optimization-soln-api/readme.md

 ## Getting Access

-Before using the Plugin in the your solution, please ensure that the related access is enabled in the [Mappls Console](https://apis.mappls.com/console/), in the same project you set up for the Maps SDK.
+Before using the API in the your solution, please ensure that the related access is enabled in the [Mappls Console](https://apis.mappls.com/console/), in the same project you set up for the Maps SDK.

 1. Copy and paste the generated `access token` from your API [keys](https://apis.mappls.com/console/) available in the dashboard in the sample code for interactive map development.
     - This APIs follow OAuth2 based security.